-|An Excerpt from a Debugging Session|
+|An Excerpt from a Debugging Session

-We should note that when it comes to errors related to Docker or other system issues, we’re able to automatically re-process tasks without any impact to the user (retries are a built-in feature of the platform).
+We should note that when it comes to errors related to Docker or other system issues, we’re able to automatically re-process tasks without any impact on the user (retries are a built-in feature of the platform).

 Long Deletion Times

-|The Fix For Faster Container Delete|
+|The Fix For Faster Container Delete

 Deleting containers at the onset took way too long and required too many disk I/O operations.
 This caused significant slowdowns and bottlenecks in our systems.
 We were having to scale the number of cores available to a much higher number than we should have needed to.

-After researching and playing with devicemapper (a docker filesystem driver), we found specifying an option that did the trick `–storage-opt dm.blkdiscard=false`.
+After researching and playing with devicemapper (a docker filesystem driver), we found specifying an option that did the trick `--storage-opt dm.blkdiscard=false`.
 This option tells Docker to skip an expensive disk operation when containers are deleted, which greatly speeds up the container shutdown process.
 Once the delete script was modified, the problem went away.

 Volumes Not Unmounting

 Containers wouldn’t stop correctly because Docker was not unmounting volumes reliably.
 This caused containers to run forever, even after the task completed.
 The workaround was unmounting volumes and deleting folders explicitly using an elaborate set of custom scripts.
-Fortunately this was in the early days when we were using docker v0.7.6.
+Fortunately, this was in the early days when we were using docker v0.7.6.
 We removed this lengthy scripting once the unmount problem was fixed in docker v0.9.0.

-|Breakdown of Stack Usage|
+|Breakdown of Stack Usage

 Memory Limit Switch

 One of the Docker releases suddenly added memory limit options and discarded the LXC options.
 As a result, some of the worker processes were hitting memory limits which then caused the entire box to become unresponsive.
 This caught us off guard because Docker was not failing even with unsupported options being used.
-The fix was simple to address – i.e. apply the memory limits within Docker – but the change caught us off guard.
+The fix was simply to address – i.e. apply the memory limits within Docker – but the change caught us off guard.

 As you can see, we’re pretty heavily invested in Docker and continue to get more invested in it every day.
-In addition to using it for containment for running user code within IronWorker, we’re in the process of using it for for a number of other areas in our technical stack.
+In addition to using it for containment for running user code within IronWorker, we’re in the process of using it for a number of other areas in our technical stack.